Travel Insurance FAQs

 Travel insurance is designed to protect your health, belongings and the cost of your trip

-If your flight is cancelled and you choose to be re-routed as soon as possible, then you are entitled to meals and refreshments, hotel accommodation and transfers between the airport and hotel as required.
+You are entitled to care and assistance, such as meals and refreshments, hotel accommodation and transfers between the airport and hotel as required if your flight is cancelled and you choose to be re-routed as soon as possible.
 If the airline does not provide these, and you end up paying yourself, keep the receipts - you are entitled to a reimbursement of reasonable expenses.

 NB.
 A five-star hotel may not be a reasonable expense!